Karl Hughes

 3. Marketing Consultant

-Small and mid-size enterprises (SMEs) have a major contribution in most economies.
+Small and mid-size enterprises (SMEs) are the economic engine of most countries.
 According to the World Bank, they’re responsible for approximately 90% of businesses and over 50% of employment worldwide.

 However, many SMEs rarely have the means to recruit and hire top-notch, in-house marketing professionals or the top agencies.
 So, they often turn to consultants for help in coming up with and executing strategies.
 If you’ve had prior experience in the industry, this can be a lucrative side hustle and doesn’t necessarily require a lot of time if you limit the number of clients you take on.